alictai/comp20-atai/frogger/README.txt

-		car_collision - checks collision of frogger with vehicles log_collision - checks collision of frogger with logs turtle_collision - checks collision of frogger with turtles
+		car_collision - checks collision of frogger with vehicles log_collision - checks collision of frogger with logs turtle_collision - checks collision of frogger with turtles fly_collision - checks collision of frogger with fly

 	DRAWING METHODS
 		start_graphics - draws initial screen